 - a.
-Potentially Hazardous (Time/Temperature Control for Safety, referred to as TCS) Foods from unapproved sources. - b.
-Unpasteurized dairy products including: raw milk, soft and hard cheeses, yogurt and sour cream.
+Time/Temperature Control for Safety (TCS) Foods from unapproved sources. - b.
+Unpasteurized dairy products including raw milk, soft and hard cheeses, yogurt, and sour cream.
 Prohibition includes raw milk or milk products from cows, goats, buffalo, and horses.
 This prohibition does not include raw milk cheeses which are processed using alternative heat treatment processes IAW the FDA Food Code/TSFC 3-302.14.
 This alternative process must be validated IAW the required Food Protection Audit and listing in reference 1.g.
-Under no circumstances will homemade dairy products such as ice cream, eggnog, and similar products be approved for sale at farmers markets.
+Under no circumstances will homemade dairy products such as ice cream, eggnog, and similar products be approved for sale at farmers markets. - c.

-- c.
 Unpasteurized packaged juices.
-The only exception for unpasteurized juice is when it is fresh squeezed on site for immediate consumption IAW the TSFC 3-404.11 (B), which states that when the fresh squeezed juice is prepared fresh based on an individual customer's order. - d.
-Mushrooms, unless the operator is or the mushrooms were obtained from a licensed supplier.
+The only exception for unpasteurized juice is when it is freshly squeezed on site for immediate consumption IAW the TSFC 3-404.11 (B), which states that when the fresh squeezed juice is prepared fresh based on an individual customer's order. - d.
+Mushrooms, unless the operator is, or the mushrooms were obtained from a licensed supplier.
 Wild mushrooms are strictly prohibited. - e.
-Home canned vegetables, meats and stews. - f.
-Live animals such as chickens, ducks, goats, shell fish, fresh and salt water fin fish, turtles and other reptiles and other domesticated animals. - g.
+Home canned vegetables, meats, and stews. - f.
+Live animals such as chickens, ducks, goats, shellfish, fresh and saltwater fin fish, turtles and other reptiles and other domesticated animals. - g.
 Game animals as defined by the FDA shall not be sold. - h.
 Reduced oxygen packaged seafood. - i.
 Unpasteurized honey. - j.
-Homemade cream-filled pastries and cakes, pies, etc., that are filled with meat and/or dairy products are prohibited. - 3.
-Deliveries.
-All deliveries of TCS food must have the appropriate level of refrigeration (chilled items 41°F or below only exception is for shell eggs which can be delivered at 45°F or below; frozen items 0°F or below) related to their product.
-Delivery vehicles must not contaminate food items, and must be insect, rodent, and live animal free. - 4.
-Meats.
-All meats sold at a farmers' market must be inspected by a federal or state inspector.
-No chilled fresh meat or poultry products will be marketed.
-Only frozen meat and frozen poultry products that have been processed in a USDA Food Safety Inspection Service (FSIS) licensed and inspected, or an approved State facility, will be accepted at delivery and sold at the market.
-Any preparation instructions or suggestions must be compliant with all FSIS food safety requirements. - 5.
-Produce.
-All produce must be of fresh market quality, free from active insect infestation and damage, and have no residue such as dirt or mud that cannot be removed by normal washing.
-Sales of produce are limited to uncut, raw agricultural products.
+Homemade cream-filled pastries and cakes, pies, etc., that are filled with meat and/or dairy products are prohibited.